realpython/python-guide/docs/writing/style.rst

 It is up to the programmer writing the function to determine which arguments are positional arguments and which are optional keyword arguments, and to decide whether to use the advanced techniques of arbitrary argument passing.
-If the advices above are followed wisely, it is possible and enjoyable to write Python functions that are:
+If the advice above is followed wisely, it is possible and enjoyable to write Python functions that are:

 * easy to read (the name and arguments need no explanations)